Hubs-Foundation/hubs-docs/docs/how-to-backup-your-Hubs-instance.md

 title: How to back up your Hubs instance

-description: Information on how to backup and restore your Kubernetes node on DigitalOcean, and thereby your Hubs instance.
+description: Information on how to backup and restore your Hubs instance.

 ---